TNOCS/spec-tool/README.md

   - to control the occupied space, e.g. `contentClass: 'col s4 m3 l2'`.
 This means that the reserved width is 4/12 on a mobile device, 3/12 on a medium device (tablet), and 2/12 on a large device.
 [See also materialize-css grid](https://materializecss.com/grid.html).
 - Each template can be internationalized by adding the proper headers and labels to the template info section.

+## Proposed changes

+- Use arrays for repeating items instead of the keys 0.0.0
+- Use objects for storing information
+- Use id to specify the object.property to set, e.g. member.name and member.role => member = { name: '', role: '' }.
+- Use objects for default values
+- Remove the output elements: use handlebars, marko or mithril to render the content to an output
+- Use predefined components, e.g. to specify the country, you don't want to include the list of country names each time.
+Alternatively, allow to specify predefined options so we can easily reuse them.
+- Add storage so we can store the results
+- Add search and filter, so we can search through existing results

 ## Build instructions

 During development, you can just use `npm start` to get going.